Andicuri Beach, Aruba

 Iguana in Aruba, Casibari Rock Formations

-The following stop was one of the main highlights of Aruba: the Natural Bridge, located on the east coast of the island.
-It took us around 15 minutes by car to reach the place.
+Our next stop was one of Aruba’s main highlights: the Natural Bridge, located on the island’s east coast.
+It took us about 15 minutes by car to get there.

-Once we crossed to the eastern part of the island, we encountered some difficulties as the terrain became rugged and not suitable for cars.
-This whole area is part of Arikok National Park which can be accessed only by off-road vehicles such as ATVs, UTVs, or jeeps, and therefore is not recommended to access the area with a regular car.
+Once we reached the eastern side, the terrain became rugged and unsuitable for regular cars.
+This area is part of Arikok National Park, which can only be accessed by off-road vehicles like ATVs, UTVs, or jeeps, so it’s not recommended to visit with a standard car.

 Natural Bridge in Aruba